mglaman/drupal-typed-data-by-example/primitives/README.md

-# Strings
+# Primitives
-This section covers strings in the Typed Data API.
+This section covers primitive values in the Typed Data API.

-* `basic.php` has a simple case of validating that a string is under a max length.
+Data types that represent primitive values implement `\Drupal\Core\TypedData\PrimitiveInterface`.
+This interface has a `getCastedValue` method.
+This ensures the value is always returned into it's actual type in PHP (not a string representation.)